THE ABSURDITIES OF THE DOCTRINE OF HELL

-The often repeated defence from hell believers in support of their absurd doctrine is: ‘Yes, God is love, but He is also just’.
-Yes of course, God is love and He is also just, but hell believers are ignorant about God’s future age-to-come righteous refining and corrective judgement for all people who die as unbelievers.
+The often repeated defence from hell-believers in support of their absurd doctrine is: ‘Yes, God is love, but He is also just’.
+Yes of course, God is love and He is also just, but hell-believers are ignorant about God’s future age-to-come righteous, refining and corrective judgement for all people who die as unbelievers.
 Ultimately, in God’s time and order which extends beyond this age, all will come to repentance and believe in the true Gospel of Jesus Christ and be reconciled to God.

 3. Hell denies the Sovereignty of God.

 The Bible clearly says that God’s will is to save all men.
-However, hell makes Satan and man’s fallen free will more powerful than God’s Sovereign will for the salvation of all people.
+However, hell makes Satan and man’s fallen free will out to be more powerful than God’s Sovereign will for the salvation of all people.
 It depicts God as a weak and powerless God who is unable to fulfil His will to save all.

 4. Hell negates the Gospel of Jesus Christ.

-The truth of the Bible is that God’s only begotten Son, Jesus Christ, died on the cross to forgive the sins of the whole world, and He is indeed the Saviour of all men, as the Bible clearly tells us so.
+The truth of the Bible is that God’s only begotten Son, Jesus Christ, died on the cross to forgive the sins of the whole world, and He is indeed the Saviour of all men, as the Bible clearly tells us.
 This is indeed the true Gospel.
 So, how can Jesus Christ be the Saviour of all men, yet fail to save all men?
 This simply does not make sense.
 The doctrine of hell completely negates the true Gospel of Jesus Christ.

 5. Hell ignores, twists and explains away all of the many glorious Universal Reconciliation scriptures in the Bible.

 In Chapter 4, Universal Reconciliation Scriptures - The Riches of Christ, we give numerous scriptures, which clearly uphold the truth of Universal Reconciliation and Salvation.
-Hell believers ignore, twist and explain away all of these glorious scriptures.
+Hell-believers ignore, twist and explain away all of these glorious scriptures.